oraclechinaappdev/CloudNative_Mobile/Java Apps/102-JavaAppsLab.md

 ![alt text](images/102/17.deployment.png "Deployments")

-19. The Loyalty Management application URL should be in the format of: https://**JCS WLS instance IP Address**/loyalty/jsp/welcome.jsp, the WLS instance IP address is the same as **Deploy to JCS** target in DevCS.
+19. The Loyalty Management application URL should be in the format of:
+    `https://**<JCS WLS instance IP Address>**/loyalty/jsp/welcome.jsp`, the JCS WLS instance IP address is the same as **Deploy to JCS** target in DevCS at step 12.

 ![alt text](images/102/18.sample.app.png "Loyalty Management Application")

-There are many other option to trigger this deploy process.
+20. There are many other option to trigger this deploy process.
 For example build can be triggered by source changes or can be scheduled to specific time of the day.
     You have finished this lab section.

 [Procced to Next - 103: Continuous Integration & Delivery (CICD): Using Eclipse IDE, Commit and Push Code Change to Oracle Developer Cloud Service](103-JavaAppsLab.md)